gnsj168-sudo/home/README.md

 ## Design decisions

 **RAG for stable data, live API calls for volatile data.**
-Notes and documents are chunked and embedded — they're large, stable, and benefit from semantic search.
-Calendar data is fetched live on every query and never
+Notes and documents are chunked and embedded — large, stable, and helped by semantic search.
+Calendar and Notion content is fetched live on every query and never
 embedded: it changes constantly, so an embedded copy would go stale immediately and retrieve last week's schedule with full confidence.
 Getting this split wrong is a quiet failure, because stale retrieval looks exactly like fresh retrieval.